diiiiana99/diiiiana/README.md

 - 💬 Ask me about **JavaScript, React.js, Ruby, Rails, SQL**

-- ☀️ More: **When I'm not coding, I'm either playing tennis as I am ex pro 🎾 , doing cardio or intervals 🏃🏼‍♀️, or shopping.**
+- ☀️ More: **When I'm not coding, I'm either playing tennis as I am ex pro 🎾 , doing cardio or intervals 🏃🏼‍♀️, or modeling for small companies.**

 ### My Blog Posts:
 <!-- BLOG-POST-LIST:START -->